helloabunai/ScaleHD/src/docs/RequiredPackages.rst

 Picard (2.10.10)
 ~~~~~~~~~~~~~~~~

 Picard is not a UNIX binary, and as such we need to do something slightly different to enable it for ScaleHD.
 Download the JAR release of Picard from https://broadinstitute.github.io/picard/.
-A JAR file is a package containing all code/images/resources into one file for distribution -- it's a java binary, essentially.
+A JAR file is a package containing all code/images/resources into one file for distribution -- it's a java executable, essentially.
 Since we cannot add a JAR to our $PATH, we need to make an alias.
 In our bash_profile file, we add the following line:

 ::